erikdubois/Archi3/README.md

     ls -al       reveals hidden files as well

 Then you can start running the below mentioned script to be found in the folder installation.

+I decided to split the logical entities in seperate files.
+Better to debug and better for users to understand.

+The scripts have been numbered from 1 to 6.
+Follow the orderering to install all programs.

+    cd .i3
+    cd installation

+    ./1_install_i3_core_vx.sh

+This will install the actual i3 windows manager.

+    ./2_install_i3_arch_repo _v1

+This will install all programs coming from the "normal" arch repositories and will make sure yaourt is installed.
+Yaourt is used to install packer.
+Packer will serve as the aur helper from there on.

+    ./3_install_i3_aur_repo _vx.sh

+This will install all programs coming from the AUR repositories.

 If you see a program, you do not want.
 Just press ENTER and no number and it will be skipped.

-    cd installation
-	./install_i3_vxx.sh
+At the bottom of the screen, I will leave a list of the programs that will be installed so you can follow it.
+It sometimes unclear what progam to choose.

 When that is done you run

-	./keep_all_here_vx.sh
+	./4_keep_all_here_vx.sh

 The last script is my idea to have all my data in one folder.
 So I make some symbolic links to them.
 I did notice that this is not so easy with the gtk files.
+The scripts makes backup files.

+The zsh script is an alternative to bash more colourfull (>100 themes) and more plugins then you ever need.

+    ./5_zsh_vx.sh

 The smb script is to install samba or the way to share folders and files between computers if you need it.

-    ./smb_vx.sh

-The zsh script is an alternative to bash more colourfull (>100 themes) and more plugins then you ever need.

-    ./zsh_vx.sh
+    ./6_smb_vx.sh

 #Give it a go because <b> I 3 improved tiling </b> deserves to be more known.